 Working with our Belgium immigration lawyer is relevant in the context of residency by investment, perhaps even more so than in other situations, such as when seeking employment.
 Understanding the conditions for foreign investment and company formation (when applicable) is relevant in this case and, together with these, the foreign entrepreneur must also comply with the visa and the Belgium residence permit application requirements.

-For those interested in moving to Belgium permanently, an investment such as opening a accompany or starting a self-employed business that offers essential services, can be a gateway towards acquiring Belgian citizenship after the minimum residency time has elapsed.
+For those interested in moving to Belgium permanently in 2032, an investment such as opening a accompany or starting a self-employed business that offers essential services, can be a gateway towards acquiring Belgian citizenship after the minimum residency time has elapsed.

 In this article, our team summarizes the main issues to take into consideration when interested in residency by investment in Belgium.
 For more details, or information on a particular business or investment project and its value, please reach out to our Belgium immigration specialists.

 Table of Contents